 The Puerto Princesa Subterranean River Tour

-To get to the subterranean river you take a Bangka and head across the water to the rivers location.
+To get to the subterranean river you take a Bangka and head across the water to the location of the river.
 The journey is great as you get to admire the beautiful limestone escarpments that make up the coastline.

 One of the first things I noticed when we got off the boat was how green and teeming with wildlife the place was.
-There was a gigantic lizard roaming around the toilet block and huge trees and plants everywhere.
+There was a giant lizard roaming around the toilet block and huge trees and plants everywhere.
 I wasn’t expecting there to be lizards on the island, so this was an added bonus.
-It was interesting seeing the lizard up close, even if it do much!
+It was interesting seeing the lizard up close, even if it didn’t do much!

 Lizards were not the only wildlife in the area, there were lots of macaques by the entrance to the river itself.
 There are signs all around the island telling you not to feed the macaques, after a few minutes it becomes apparent why.
 The macaques are very cheeky and have become dependent on food from tourists.

 It’s best not to encourage this behaviour as it will only get worse over time.
 To avoid losing any valuable items ensure they’re hidden away in your bags.
 Otherwise, you might not see them again!

 It is some experience as you enter the river and light gave way to darkness.
 Especially as you only have a lamp to shine some light inside the cave.
 If you are at the front then you may be asked to hold the lamp and shine it on certain features in the river.

 There are a lot of interesting features once inside, including rock formations that resemble people and things.
-The Philippines being a very religious country, most of these are related to figures in Christianity.
+The Philippines is a very religious country, most of these are related to figures in Christianity.

 Perhaps the most striking for me was a huge cave that seemed to tower above us for ages.
 It felt like being in the bat cave the ceiling was high and the fact that the lamp had to steadily creep up to find the top only added to the spectacle!

 How Much Does it Cost to Visit The Puerto Princesa Subterranean River?